awslabs/benchmark-ai/docs/anubis-setup.md

                         user's IAM ARN
   --extra-roles EXTRA_ROLES
-                        Same as extra-users except with AWS IAM roles --chime-hook-url CHIME_HOOK_URL
+                        Same as extra-users except with AWS IAM roles --white-listed-cirds WHITE_LISTED_CIDRS
+                        In order to run anubis from native aws provide cidrs to whitelist --chime-hook-url CHIME_HOOK_URL
                         Provide a chime URL for notification of pipeline failures